Modern Watches

 No other model than the examples above was released with the Philippe Dufour brand name.

-His first model is the tourbillon souverain wristwatch with remontoir d'égalité.
-The use of a tourbillon is a tribute to Breguet.
-The remontoir d'égalité from the invention by John Harrison for his marine chronometer had never been embedded before in a wristwatch.
+In 1991 Journe's first wristwatch includes a tourbillon and a remontoir d'égalité.
+Invented by John Harrison for his marine chronometer, that remontoir had never been embedded before in a wristwatch.
 This component provides an equal amount of energy whatever the winding level of the main spring.
 The combination of tourbillon and remontoir improves the accuracy.
+This watch is kept in the collection of the inventor.

-His first model is the tourbillon souverain wristwatch with remontoir d'égalité.
-The use of a tourbillon is a tribute to Breguet.
-The remontoir d'égalité from the invention by John Harrison for his marine chronometer had never been embedded before in a wristwatch.
+In 1991 Journe's first wristwatch includes a tourbillon and a remontoir d'égalité.
+Invented by John Harrison for his marine chronometer, that remontoir had never been embedded before in a wristwatch.
 This component provides an equal amount of energy whatever the winding level of the main spring.
 The combination of tourbillon and remontoir improves the accuracy.
+This watch is kept in the collection of the inventor.